-Carole specialises in the areas of insurance, aviation and in product liability litigation.
+Carole Sportes specialises in the areas of insurance, aviation and in product liability litigation.
 She acts for major international insurers, air carriers and pharmaceutical companies.

 Carole began her career in 1995 as a corporate lawyer in Paris at Price Waterhouse Juridique et Fiscal.
 She then decided to turn to a litigation practice and joined the Litigation and Insurance department of Norton Rose Paris in 1998.
-She then co-founded and contributed over 10 years to the development of a French boutique law firm, BOPS, before joining Squire Patton Boggs in January 2015.
+She then co-founded and contributed for 10 years to the development of a French boutique law firm, BOPS, before joining Squire Patton Boggs in January 2015.

 Carole's clients are sensitive to her extensive experience in handling mass tort litigation and correlative ability to craft and ensure coherent strategy of defence in multi-district litigations.
-She is also well regarded as to her ability in dealing with technical and complex matters.
+She is also well regarded for her ability in dealing with technical and complex matters.

+Valérie Ravit

-Valérie Ravit Squire Patton Boggs 7 rue du Général Foy 75008 Paris France
+Squire Patton Boggs 7 rue du Général Foy 75008 Paris France

-Tel: +33 1538 37400 Email: valerier.ravit@squirepb.com URL: www.squirepattonboggs.com
+Email: valerie.ravit@squirepb.com URL: www.squirepattonboggs.com